-Oculus offer several different VR headsets including the Oculus Go, the Oculus powered Samsung Gear VR and the Oculus Rift.
+Oculus offer several different VR headsets including the Oculus Go, the Oculus powered Samsung Gear VR, the new Oculus Quest and the Oculus Rift.
 The Oculus Rift is currently the company's flagship VR device, but that's now being replaced by the Oculus Rift S. This is a powerful virtual reality headset that needs a PC to run, while the other devices offer a wire-free VR experience.
 But what's the difference between these devices?
 We've got all the info you need to know.